The Rise of Co-Living Spaces: A New Trend in Real Estate

 Privacy Concerns

 For many prospective residents, the lack of privacy in a co-living environment is one of the biggest hesitations.
-Sharing living spaces and amenities with strangers means you’ll have less privacy than living alone or with close friends/family.
+Sharing living spaces and amenities with strangers means you’ll have less privacy than living alone or with close friends or family.
 Noise travels easily in shared spaces, and it can be hard to find true alone time.

 Co-living operators take steps to mitigate privacy issues by providing private bedrooms and bathrooms.
 However, residents will need to get comfortable with shared common areas and acknowledge that complete privacy is difficult in co-living.
 Setting expectations and respecting housemates is key.